sphinx-doc/sphinx/doc/usage/installation.rst

 .. _sphinxdoc/sphinx: https://hub.docker.com/r/sphinxdoc/sphinx
 .. _sphinxdoc/sphinx-latexpdf: https://hub.docker.com/r/sphinxdoc/sphinx-latexpdf

-Former one is used for standard usage of Sphinx, and latter one is mainly used for PDF builds using LaTeX.
+The former is used for standard usage of Sphinx, and the latter is mainly used for PDF builds using LaTeX.
 Please choose one for your purpose.

 .. note::